opnfv/vineperf/docs/testing/developer/devguide/design/vswitchperf_design.rst

 VM, vSwitch, Traffic Generator Independence
 ===========================================

-VSPERF supports different VSwitches, Traffic Generators, VNFs and Forwarding Applications by using standard object-oriented polymorphism:
+ViNePerf supports different VSwitches, Traffic Generators, VNFs and Forwarding Applications by using standard object-oriented polymorphism:

   * Support for vSwitches is implemented by a class inheriting from IVSwitch.